£ Skip to content

 Aloe vera will not only moisturise but alleviate any pain caused by irritation, as well as doubling up as an effective after-sun lotion in the summer months.

-If even after these five steps you’re still experiencing irritation from your watch strap please feel free to get in contact with us.
+If you follow these five steps you'll be away and wearing your watch with a happy wrist again, but even if even after these five steps you’re still experiencing irritation from your watch strap please feel free to get in contact with us.

 And to browse our extensive range of quality watches traps, click here.